a-lud/sea-snake-selection/orthologs/ortholog-annotation/README.md

-For the 8,668 single-copy orthologs that were generated from the 13 snakes, \~93% were assigned a gene symbol, while all orthogroups had at least one GO Term affiliated with it.
+For the 8,668 single-copy orthologs that were generated from the 13 snakes, \~93% were assigned a gene symbol, while all orthogroups had at least one affiliated GO Term.